nis12ram/Neural-Machine-translation_with_Attention/README.md

 # Neural-Machine-translation_with_Attention
- notebook with multiiple attention techniques (Bhadnau and Luong) with different alignment model
+ notebook with multiiple attention techniques (bahdanau and Luong) with different alignment model

 ## Gloabl Attention Approach and Local Attention Approach
 ## for local attention followed these repo https://github.com/uzaymacar/attention-mechanisms